palantir/conjure/docs/spec/wire.md

 1. **Additional headers** - Clients MAY inject additional headers (e.g. for Zipkin tracing, or `Fetch-User-Agent`), as long as these do not clash with any headers already defined in the IR.

 1. **Query parameters** - If an endpoint specifies one or more parameters of type `query`, then a client MUST add a query string to the outgoing URL as per the HTTP spec (TODO link).
 If any value of type `optional<T>` is not present, then the query key must be omitted.
-Otherwise, it must be serialized as `PLAIN(T)` and url encoded (TODO link).
+Otherwise, it MUST be serialized as `PLAIN(T)` and url encoded (TODO link).
 TODO clarify if lists/sets/maps/binary are allowed.

   ```
   /some/url/search?string=foo%20bar&offset=60&limit=20